 Keeping our feet warm and dry in the winter is a constant problem for many of us in the Northwest.
-It can be most problematic for older adults with poor circulation and for those who like to run in the winter or hike and ski in our Northwest Mountains.
+It can be most problematic for older adults with poor circulation and for those who like to run, hike or ski in all kinds of weather.
 Wet conditions, freezing temperatures, and the wrong socks can lead to cold, damp, and blistered feet.

 Winter can also be painful for those of us with bunions and hammertoes when wearing closed-toed shoes are necessary.